View a video on Battling Breast Cancer: 3-D Breast Cancer Mammograms

 If I am on hormone replacement therapy (HRT), should I temporarily stop it before having my mammogram?

 There is some evidence that breasts are less susceptible to radiation exposure with less circulating estrogen.
 Therefore, that may be a reasonably good idea.
 However, there is no specific data to guide a recommendation for doing this.

 What else should I know?

 Finding breast cancer when it is small does not always improve a woman’s chance of cure because an aggressive cancer can start to spread early in the disease process.
 However, breast cancer screening programs and early detection have saved many lives.
-3D mammography will increase the benefit of screening mammography even more, and it is likely to become the standard of care in the near future.
+3D mammography increases the benefit of screening mammography and has become the standard of care.